What Is It?

 A common sign of miscarriage is bleeding, although not all pregnancies with bleeding end in miscarriage.

-In the years before ultrasound, a miscarriage was diagnosed when a woman's body had expelled all or some of the fetus, the placenta and the fluid surrounding the baby.
+In the years before ultrasound, a miscarriage was usually diagnosed after bleeding had started and the process of expelling the pregnancy had begun.
 Today, ultrasound may identify pregnancy loss before the body has begun the process of expulsion.
-Sometimes this finding is called a "miscarriage."
+Sometimes this finding is called an "early pregnancy failure."

 Miscarriages and possible miscarriages are categorized in several ways: